USS Conyngham (DD-58): Design and construction

 Conyngham was authorized in 1913 as the second ship of the Tucker class which, like the related O'Brien class, was an improved version of the Cassin-class destroyers authorized in 1911.
 Construction of the vessel was awarded to William Cramp & Sons of Philadelphia, which laid down her keel on 27 July 1914.
 Twelve months later, on 8 July 1915, Conyngham was launched by sponsor Miss A. C. Stevens, a great-great-granddaughter of the ship's namesake, Gustavus Conyngham (1744–1819), a Continental Navy officer.
 As built, Conyngham was 315 ft 3 in in length and 30 ft 6 in abeam and drew 9 ft 4 in.
 The ship had a standard displacement of 1090 LT and displaced 1205 LT when fully loaded.

 Conyngham had two Curtis steam turbines that drove her two screw propellers, and an additional steam turbine geared to one of the propeller shafts for cruising purposes.
 The power plant could generate 18000 shp and move the ship at speeds up to 29.5 knots.

 Conyngham's main battery consisted of four 4 in/50 Mark 9 guns, with each gun weighing in excess of 6100 lbs.
 The guns fired 33 lbs armor-piercing projectiles at 2900 ft/s.
 At an elevation of 20°, the guns had a range of 15920 yards.

 Conyngham was also equipped with eight 21 in torpedo tubes.
 The General Board of the United States Navy had called for two anti-aircraft guns for the Tucker-class ships, as well as provisions for laying up to 36 floating mines.
 From sources, it is unclear if these recommendations were followed for Conyngham or any of the other ships of the class.

 Early career

-USS Conyngham was commissioned into the United States Navy on 21 January 1916 under the command of Lieutenant Commander A. W. Johnson.
+USS Conyngham was commissioned into the United States Navy on 21 January 1916.
 Following her commissioning, Conyngham joined in tactics and war maneuvers off the east coast in 1916 and in the beginning of 1917 sailed to the Caribbean for war games and fleet maneuvers.
 Returning to Norfolk, Virginia on 23 March, she joined 5th Naval District Patrol Force and with Wadsworth and Sampson patrolled the approaches to Chesapeake Bay.